 If chest pain is unusually severe, feels different or does not subside within 5 minutes.
 Dial 911 or have someone drive you to a hospital emergency room immediately.

 Timing is critical in treating a heart attack.
 A heart attack, or myocardial infarction, happens when the flow of oxygenated blood to the heart is completely shut off.
 Starved of oxygen, the heart muscle begins to die.
 This usually occurs when a small blood clot completely blocks a narrowed artery.
 The sooner treatment is initiated, the more heart muscle can be saved.

 Thrombolytic drugs which dissolve blood clots can open clogged arteries and restore blood flow to the heart.
 But thrombolytic therapy should begin within 60 minutes to be most effective.
 The sooner the patient gets treatment, the greater the chances he or she will survive with minimal heart damage.
 Minimal heart damage means better outcomes and a better quality of life.

-For more information please call the Marquette General Heart Institute
+For more information please call the UP Health System - Marquette Heart Institute

 at 1-800-562-9753 ext 4600